James M. Stewart

 This award has been established by the James M. Stewart Museum Foundation with the consent and cooperation of the Boy Scouts of America, Penn’s Woods Council and the family of James M. Stewart.
 The purpose of this award is to introduce Boy Scouts to the life of a great American, James Maitland Stewart.
 The Jimmy Stewart Museum is offering this award to a Boy Scout or Scouter who has exemplified the characteristics necessary to live the life of a Good Citizen.
 To earn the award, Scouts are required to complete the Jimmy Stewart Museum quiz, write an essay of not less than 500 words, and do a good citizenship project in their community in honor of James M. Stewart.
 The scout cannot purchase the medal and patch before completing the workbook first.

 Interested Scouts or Scouters should contact The Jimmy Stewart Museum to receive a copy of the workbook.
 The price of the workbook is $6.00 which includes shipping.
 Scouts can send a check in that amount to:

 Once the required work has been done, the application form from the workbook, the quiz and the 500 word essay should be sent to the Museum.
 After being approved by our Mr. Kennedy you will be notified and your patch and /or medal will then be sent.
-The price of the patch is $4.00, and the medal is $7.50.
-Please add $1.00 for each item ordered to cover shipping.
+The price fore each patch is $5.99, and for each medal is $10.99.
+Please add $7.00 for shipping.
 Again, a check may be sent to the Museum.

 Jimmy Stewart was born in Indiana, PA and grew up with a background in scouting.
 He remained involved with scouting throughout his adult life.
 It is hoped that the values of the Boy Scouts that were shared by Jimmy Stewart will become ingrained in each recipient of The James M. Stewart Good Citizenship Award.